Jackline-ke/market_hub/README.md

 MarketHub is a web application built with Ruby on Rails and React that simulates an online marketplace where buyers can browse products and adding them to their carts.
 It provides a platform for sellers to list and manage their products, and buyers to explore and purchase items.

 ## Features
+###User Registration and Authentication
-- User Registration and Authentication: Buyers and sellers can register and log in to their accounts.
+- Buyers and sellers can register and log in to their accounts.
+### Product Listings
-- Product Listings: Sellers can create, update, and delete product listings, including details such as name, description, price, and category.
+- Sellers can create, update, and delete product listings, including details such as name, description, price, and category.
+### Product Categories
-- Product Categories: Products are categorized into different categories to aid navigation and search.
+- Products are categorized into different categories to aid navigation and search.
+### Cart Management
-- Cart Management: Buyers can add products to their cart, view the cart contents, update quantities, and remove items.
+- Buyers can add products to their cart, view the cart contents, update quantities, and remove items.

 Installation
 Clone the repository: